martinbogo/pt-battery-diagnostics/README.md

 Battery charge current is located at 0xD4 ( decimal 212 ) .. divide the value by 0.128 to get actual amperage.

+Development brank is currently the i2c_display branch.
+I'll be merging in the changes to master in the next week.

 Feb 28, 2019

 Average pack temperature register has been identified -- it's 149/0x95 and follows the same format as the other temp sensor data of 12 bits from MSB->LSB scaled from -256C to +256C